 Study with the Best Faculty: Learn from a highly experienced team of occupational therapists who are leading practitioners and educators in the field.

-Affordable Tuition: Dominican University has competitive tuition, with financial aid and flexible payment available
+Affordable Tuition: The Occupational Therapy program at Dominican University is one of the least expensive in the region, with financial aid and flexible payment available

 Contact an Admissions Counselor